-Central Piedmont has provided educational opportunities since 1963, the year the North Carolina General Assembly passed the community college bill.
+Central Piedmont has provided educational opportunities since 1963, when the North Carolina General Assembly passed the community college bill.
 Opening as a fully integrated institution, under the direction of Dr. Richard H. Hagemeyer, the founding president, the college combined the programs of the Central Industrial Education Center on Elizabeth Avenue and Mecklenburg College on Beatties Ford Road and sold its property on Beatties Ford Road to develop a campus around the old Central High School complex.
-Starting with 3.94 acres, the college bought surrounding property, demolished buildings and closed streets to build the beautiful, tree shaded, 32-acre Central Campus that students and faculty now enjoy.
+Starting with 3.94 acres, the college bought the surrounding property, demolished buildings, and closed streets to build the beautiful, tree-shaded, 32-acre Central Campus that students and faculty now enjoy.

 From the start, the college was innovative in its teaching methods.
 Central Piedmont soon garnered national recognition for its individualized instruction and computer-assisted instruction.
-In 1970, the college was invited to join and help found the League for Innovation in the Community College, and today it is still an active member and member of the League for Innovation's Board of Directors.
-Central Piedmont has grown from a small college with a dozen programs serving 1,600 students to one with nearly 300 degree, diploma and certificate programs at six campuses and online with an array of credit and non-credit offerings.
+Central Piedmont has grown from a small college with a dozen programs serving 1,600 students to a college with nearly 300 degree, diploma and certificate programs at six campuses and online with an array of credit and non-credit offerings.

 Now under the leadership of Dr. Kandi W. Deitemeyer, the college is the county's premier workforce development resource.
-Currently, Central Piedmont has launched a new strategic plan that maintains the college’s fundamental commitment to student success while focusing on courageously responding to the region's economic opportunities.
+Central Piedmont has launched a strategic plan that maintains the college’s fundamental commitment to student success while courageously responding to the region's economic opportunities.
 Central Piedmont works to enhance the lives and success of individuals and employers, making Mecklenburg County stronger and more prosperous.